vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-1-backups.md

     lot of space.
 In one case, the huge amount of space was due to the creation of several spam accounts even though the spam accounts couldn't actually post spam because they didn't have edit access;
     I had to manually clean up the spam accounts.
-In another cases, a few tables were creating problems and I had to manually exclude them from the backup after confirming that they are derivative tables and can be reconstructed.
+In another case, a few tables were creating problems and I had to manually exclude them from the backup after confirming that they are derivative tables and can be reconstructed.